-2.3.A Technical, Safety and Fairness Officials:
+2.3.C Technical, Safety and Fairness Officials

-- 2.3.A.1 Inspectors: Several Officials will be assigned the role of "Inspector" who have the responsibility to perform technical inspections of the solar cars and enforce the Regulations. - 2.3.A.2 Chief Inspector / Regulations Manager: The Inspectors will be led by an Official who is the "Chief Inspector / Regulations Manager". - 2.3.A.3 Observers: During the cross-country portion of the Event a team of "Observers" will monitor the progress of the teams and report back to the Inspectors. - 2.3.A.4 Staff: During the event, a team of "Staff" will support the event and will be Officials during the event. - 2.3.A.5 Track Stewart: During the track portion of the event, an Official will be named the "Track Stewart".
-The Track Stewart will be in control over operation of the track.
-The Track Stewart will have the same authority as the Chief Inspector for track operation. - 2.3.B Jury: A Jury will be formed to evaluate protests on conformity with these Regulations, to resolve team disputes, and rule on penalty appeals.
+- 2.3.C.1 Inspectors: Several Officials will be assigned the role of "Inspector" who have the responsibility to perform technical inspections of the solar cars and enforce the Regulations. - 2.3.C.2 Observers: During the cross-country portion of the Event a team of "Observers" will monitor the progress of the teams and report back to the Inspectors. - 2.3.C.3 Staff: During the event, a team of "Staff" will support the event and will be Officials during the event. - 2.3.C.4 Track Steward: During the track portion of the event, an Official will be named the "Track Steward".
+The Track Steward will be in control over operation of the track.
+The Track Steward will have the same authority as the Chief Inspector for track operation.

+2.3.D Jury

+A Jury will be formed to evaluate protests on conformity with these Regulations, to resolve team disputes, and rule on penalty appeals.
 In addition, the Jury is empowered to decide cases not specifically covered by these Regulations.
-The Jury will be available to teams during the Rayce.
+The Jury will be available to teams during the Event.
 Jury meetings will be held in private.
-A representative of the team(s) involved may attend deliberations concerning disputes regarding their team, but not the vote.
-The Jury will consist of: - 2.3.B.1 The Event Organizer from IEF, who will chair the jury. - 2.3.B.2 The Chief Inspector or designate.
-All Inspectors may attend the meeting. - 2.3.B.3 Distinguished individuals selected by the American Solar Challenge Organizers. - 2.3.B.4 The voting members of the Jury consist of: the Chief Inspector, the distinguished individuals as per Regulation 2.3.B.3.
-In the event of a tie, the Event Organizer may cast a vote.
+A representative of the team(s) involved may attend deliberations concerning disputes regarding their team to give evidence and respond to questions from the jury, but not the vote.
+A representative of the Event may attend deliberations to give evidence and respond to question from the jury, but not the vote.
+The Jury will consist of a minimum of three (3) distinguished individuals who have experience with solar car events.
+The format of the Jury and any protests will be conducted in accordance to ISF01-V1 "Recommended Procedures for Protests and Appeals."